LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

   2. Look inside the executable’s header to see whether it is a .NET application (specified by the presence of a .NET-specific image directory).
   3. Initialize the **National Language Support** (NLS for internationalization) tables for the process.
   4. Initialize the **Wow64** engine if the image is 32-bit and is running on 64-bit Windows.
   5. Load any configuration options specified in the executable’s header.
-These options, which a developer can define when compiling the application, control the behavior of the executable.
+These options, which a developer can define when compiling the app, control the behavior of the executable.
-  6. Set the affinity mask if one was specified in the executable header.
+  6. Set the **affinity mask** if one was specified in the executable header.
   7. Initialize **FLS** and **TLS**
   8. Initialize the **heap manager** for the process, and create the **first process heap**.
   9. Allocate an **SxS** (*Side-by-Side* Assembly)/Fusion **activation context** for the process.
 This allows the system to use the appropriate DLL version file, instead of defaulting to the DLL that shipped with the OS.